 Drive from Tampa—about 40 minutes to Sunset Beach in Treasure Island—and watch the beach party really begin.
 There's daily live music, St. Louis-style ribs on the menu, movie nights, yoga classes, and all the activities you would want on a private beach with a view of the Gulf of Mexico.
 Guests receive free chairs and umbrellas.

 Labor Day at Pin Chasers means their annual bowling marathon is taking place; check out the festivities at one of their three Tampa Bay bowling alleys.
 The fun starts in the morning—the idea is to see who can last until that same night, completing 12 hours of bowling.
-The winner of this endurance challenge must not stop bowling longer than 5 minutes at a time to order food and a drink or use the restroom.
+The winner of this endurance challenge must not stop bowling longer than five minutes at a time to order food and a drink or use the restroom.

 Labor Day weekend marks "Live Beach House" at Clearwater Beach with live electronic international DJs, drink specials, and plenty of fun on the private beaches of the Gulf of Mexico.